axelvaldez/radical-companies/_posts/radical-model/2023-04-10-the-difference-between-collaboration-and-cooperation.markdown

    <li>Collaboration aims <em>to achieve shared goals</em>.</li>
    <li>Cooperation aims <em>to achieve your own goals</em>.</li>
   </ul>
- <p>Cooperation is what the <span class='_paragigm'>FIAT</span> ownership imposes via capital versus collaboration which is what people naturally do, via contributions.</p>
+ <p>Cooperation is what the <span class='_paragigm'>FIAT</span> ownership imposes via capital.
+Collaboration, on the other hand, is what people have done throughout evolution and still do today via contributions.</p>

 {% include related.html %}